dhakago/human-capital-budget/PRD.md

 # Planning Guide

-A comprehensive budgeting dashboard system for Human Capital programs (HCGA 2026) that enables budget tracking, submission management, and automated notifications when budgets approach or exceed limits.
+A comprehensive budgeting dashboard system for Human Capital programs (HCGA 2026) that enables hierarchical budget tracking with main categories and detailed sub-items, submission management, and automated notifications when budgets approach or exceed limits.

 **Experience Qualities**:
 1. **Transparent** - Users should always know their current budget status, remaining funds, and submission history at a glance